sromanhu/CMSmadesimple-Stored-XSS---News---Extra/README.md

 ## Author: (Sergio)

-**Description:** Cross Site Scripting vulnerability in CMSmadesimple v.2.2.18 allows a local attacker to execute arbitrary code via a crafted script to the Title in the Content - News Menu.
+**Description:** Cross Site Scripting vulnerability in CMSmadesimple v.2.2.18 allows a local attacker to execute arbitrary code via a crafted script to the Extra in the Content - News Menu.

-**Attack Vectors:** Scripting A vulnerability in the sanitization of the entry in the Ttile of "Content - News Menu" allows injecting JavaScript code that will be executed when the user accesses the web page.
+**Attack Vectors:** Scripting A vulnerability in the sanitization of the entry in the Extra of "Content - News Menu" allows injecting JavaScript code that will be executed when the user accesses the web page.

 ---